 — "Gray" schemes are when advertising platforms (Facebook or Google) don’t allow the promotion of certain products on their sites, and companies circumvent these prohibitions in one way or another.
 For example, in the retail sector there are slimming products, dietary Supplements, and some cheap goods from China and, of course, a casino.

 — What advertising tools are the most effective for mobile promotion today?

 — Can you name any trends beyond that?
-And can something completely new appear in Russia in 2021?

 — New features appear from year to year.
 For example, advertising identifiers in iOS will gradually go out of use, which will make it more difficult to target and evaluate the effectiveness of ads, or other types of services will be required.
 Perhaps players who represent analytical services will create some new services.

 It is likely that Facebook and Apple will offer their solutions.
 This will mean an additional strengthening of consolidation, and it will become even more difficult to go beyond the ecosystem.
 All these super platforms put a lot of effort into not letting the user go.
 I think this consolidation will increase next year.